Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest gift that you can give to others is the gift of unconditional love and acceptance. "
+> "There are no differences but differences of degree between different degrees of difference and no difference."
-> — **Brian Tracy**
+> — **William James**

 ---